SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 Ajax is a technology which supports dynamically changing user interface elements which can dynamically change without the browser having to reload the page, such as animation, RSS feeds, and real-time data updates among others.
-There's a countless ways Ajax can be used to update elements on a web page.
+There are countless ways Ajax can be used to update elements on a web page.
-But, the easy way to think of this is that in Ajax-driven applications, data can retrieved from the application server and then displayed on the page without reloading the entire page.
+But, the easy way to think of this is that in Ajax-driven applications, data can be retrieved from the application server and then displayed on the page without reloading the entire page.
 Only a portion of the page, or strictly the element itself is reloaded.